alokamgnaneswarasai/nuvama-mcp/README.md

-# Trade Automation Project 🛠️
+# Nuvama-MCP 🛠️

-This project provides a Python-based solution for automating stock trading using an API.
-It includes tools for placing buy/sell orders and fetching holdings.
-Additionally, it integrates with the FastMCP server to expose these functionalities as tools.
+This project integrates Nuvama's trading platform with Claude AI using the MCP framework, allows you to interact with nuvama trading platform directly through claude AI.

 ## Features ✨